 The state or local government is also responsible for maintaining roads.
 Poorly maintained roads are one of the most significant contributing factors to many Oregon car accidents, especially those occurring at intersections.
 For example, the following maintenance issues can contribute to an intersection’s dangerousness.

 Finally, certain external factors can also make an intersection more dangerous.
 These elements have nothing to do with the design of the intersection or whether the government maintained the road.
 Most notably, these include a high volume of traffic or the presence of bars or restaurants in the immediate vicinity.
-As the amount of traffic increases, so too does the chance for a serious accident.
+As the amount of traffic increases, so does the chance of a serious accident.
 Similarly, if there are several bars located near an intersection, the likelihood of a DUI accident increases.

 Dangerous Portland Intersections